skip to main content

 • Apply for applicable business licenses when required.

 You only need a few pieces of information to file including your mailing address and legal business name.
-You can apply online with the IRS by downloading IRS Form SS-4 (PDF)(116 KB), or work alongside a third party organization like MyCorporation to complete an EIN application.
+You can apply for an LLC in SC online with the IRS by downloading IRS Form SS-4 (PDF)(116 KB), or work alongside a third party organization like MyCorporation to complete an EIN application.

 limited liability company Formation Packages